loopspace/Teaching-Resources/README.md

 * Word Ladders: word ladder questions typeset nicely, these particular ones are designed to lead a student through word ladder puzzles from straightforward ones to more complicated.
+* Sudokus: six 6x6 sudokus, three of which work and three of which don't - designed as part of an exercise in spotting errors.